whatsupmailbox/whatsupmailbox.github.io/_posts/2016-07-29-Trendy-Butler-Mens-Clothing-Subscription-July-2016-Review-Coupon.md

 [![Trendy Butler - Howe Reversible Shorts](http://whatsupmailbox.com/images/TrendyButlerJuly2016HoweReversibleShorts.jpg)](http://trendybutlers.com/share/9D37B8DF/){:target="_blank"}

-[Howe](http://howeclothing.com){:target="_blank"} 'Switch Stance' Reversible Shorts in Oyster Bar, *Value $85*
+**[Howe](http://howeclothing.com){:target="_blank"} 'Switch Stance' Reversible Shorts in Oyster Bar**

-These shorts are available for sale at [Nordstrom](http://shop.nordstrom.com/s/howe-switch-stance-reversible-shorts/4156194?origin=category-personalizedsort&fashioncolor=NAVY%20BLAZE){:target="_blank"}!
-They don't have this exact color but it's exactly the same.
+These shorts are available for sale at [Nordstrom](http://shop.nordstrom.com/s/howe-switch-stance-reversible-shorts/4156194?origin=category-personalizedsort&fashioncolor=NAVY%20BLAZE){:target="_blank"} for $85!
+They don't have this exact color anymore but it's exactly the same style.

 I was surprised when I read that these shorts are REVERSIBLE!
 I don't think my husband has these type of shorts before and when I showed it to him, he seemed skeptical at first but became excited at the prospect of having 2 shorts in 1.